Changissnz/selfinterest/README.md

 innocent person connected to the faults authorized by their legislation.
 And the ire that is directed against them must be due to their being the upfront human representation of these disapproved causes.
-The Russian Revolution of 1905 serves as an example of the absolutist possibility in attribution, in which all that are connected to what is believed to be fault, are declared to be guilty.
+The Russian Revolution of 1905 serves as an example of the absolutist possibility in attribution, in which all that were connected to what was believed to be fault, were declared to be guilty, and the human representatives of rule were vehemently opposed.
 Differences, both nuanced and stark, culminated into exacerbation of class war between aristocrats and commoners, build-ups in tension released into armed conflict.
 Civilization encourages liberties not found in wartime situations.
 Accumulation of wealth and acquiring fame are two of the common categories of de jure power that can be used by a human being to project their image, in their desired perfection and scale of recipients to the image.
 The saying, "all war is a symptom of man's failure as a thinking animal" by John Steinbeck, is a generalized effect due to the lack of effectiveness in some images projected from human beings, especially those representative of peace, prosperity, and egalitarianism.
 The proponents of physical war no longer see the value in these images, composed of select qualities from the from-oneself, as-is, and what-is of some human beings, and furthermore, see no use for pacifist occupations.
 In physical war, the what-is attribute becomes less pertinent than the as-is (an explanation for the inhumanity), and knowledge of the as-is is valuable only for the pragmatics of exacerbating harm to the enemy, as far as death, in other words, minimizing the enemy's instances of from-oneself.
 Human beings' projections of image are enabled by the rich communicative styles developed by human beings, and can only continue on so long as the degree of positive reception to these images, indicative of compatibilities between the expected and the promises, passes a satisfactory threshold.

 ## More on philosophies of self-interest #60